HubSpot to GoHighLevel Migration Guide (2026)

 - Enterprise - $3,600/month, custom objects, advanced permissions, predictive lead scoring

 That jump from Starter ($20) to Professional ($800) is a 40x price increase.
 And Professional is the minimum plan where HubSpot becomes a real marketing platform.
-Most growing businesses find themselves either trapped on Starter with crippled automation or paying $800/month-plus for features they only partially use.
+Most growing businesses find themselves either trapped on Starter with crippled GoHighLevel automation workflows or paying $800/month-plus for features they only partially use.

 The Hidden Cost of HubSpot